 Our Long, Slow, Process from Grain to Glass

-It's start's with the recipe for our gins.
+It start's with the recipe for our gins.
 Lucie has a highly developed sense of taste and smell and can develop complete recipes with hardly any experimentation.
 In fact our 2021 Australian Gin Awards Gold Medal winning Ascension was developed in one go.
 The first distillation of the botanicals was the one we entered in the competition - and it was a brand new concept using ingredients we had never used before like Grapefruit Peel, Lemon Thyme and Hops.
-Lucie is WSET Level 2 Spirits qualified and will be undertaking further qualifications as they become available.
+Lucie is WSET Level 2 & 3 (with Merit) Spirits qualified so she can recognize a good gin!

 We make our own Grain Neutral Spirit (GNS) as the base spirit for our Gins and Vodkas.
 Not many distilleries do this – it’s very time consuming and adds weeks to the process of making spirits.
 Nevertheless, the result is a product that we have complete control over and is of the highest quality.
 We believe a big reason all our spirits can be consumed straight (if you want) is because of the mouth feel that our barley-based spirits have.

 So, we start with 25 kilograms of Gladfield barley.
 We crush it and add it to 70 litres of filtered water which has been heated to 71 degrees Celsius.
 Next, we stir the malt through it and make sure the liquid maintains a temperature of 64 degrees for an hour.

 Once the desired alcohol potential is reached, we drain the liquid from the boiler and decant it into one of our 75 Litre Stainless Steel Fermentors.

 The liquid is left to cool overnight, until it reaches a temperature that will allow the yeast to be pitched.
 Once pitched, we babysit the fermenters for two weeks ensuring the temperature of the liquid stays as close as possible to 24 degrees.

 The spent barley, which is left over from this process, is transported to a mate’s small farm and then fed to the livestock – Zero Waste.